Hydrating properly is vital to keeping your kidneys running smoothly, and to avoid developing painful conditions such as kidney stones.

 In the case of UTIs, water helps to dissolve the antibiotics used to treat UTIs and makes them more effective.
 Drinking enough water also helps produce more urine, which helps to flush out infection-causing bacteria2.

-Around half of people who have had kidney stones will get them again within five years, so if you’ve experienced this painful condition before it’s particularly important to make sure you always drink plenty of water3.
+Around half of people who have had kidney stones will get them again within five years.
+If you’ve experienced this painful condition before it’s particularly important to make sure you always drink plenty of water3.

 All about kidney stones